tehbaconvr/Banana/README.md

 If you would like to contribute to *Grate*, feel free to submit a pull request on the mod's GitHub page.
 I welcome any and all contributions that can help make the mod better for everyone.

 ## Credits
+*Grate* was created by Graze.
-*Grate* was created by KyleTheScientist.
+*BArk* was created by KyleTheScientist.
 Thanks to the Gorilla Tag modding community for their support.
 Special thanks to my little brother Asher for helping me test :)